 Osney Lock Hydro was set up by a group of local residents to enable the development of a community-owned hydro scheme in the heart of Oxford.
 It is the first community hydro scheme on the Thames.

-It now produces on average twice the amount of power generated by the old coal powered Osney Power Station in its first year of operation in 1892.
-In the end, it took 15 years of expertise, ingenuity and effort to make the journey from the first idea to the first power generated.
+The project is owned and managed by West Oxford Community Renewables – a community energy organisation.
+It produces (on average) twice the amount of power generated by the old coal-powered Osney Power Station in its first year of operation in 1892.
+In the end, it took 15 years of expertise, ingenuity, and effort to go from the first spark of an idea to power generation.

-Plan around the resources you have available to you in your community.
-In West Oxford we have a river suitable for hydro, and people with the skills, energy and enthusiasm to develop and deliver the scheme.
-We needed both to be successful in creating a successful community energy project.
+Work with your resources – Plan around the resources you have in your community.
+In West Oxford, we have a river suitable for hydro, and people with the skills, energy, and enthusiasm to develop and deliver the scheme.

 - Amount of energy the hydro generates per year (186,000 kWh).